dshhh/unchain/README.md

 ## Use

-This box is portable and built for traveling, public Wi-Fi environments, and remote work.
-It's easy to use:
+- portable, built for traveling, public Wi-Fi, and remote work

-- Use the switch next to the reset button to switch VPN on or off
+- easy to use:
-- Simply connect any device to the box via LAN port or Wi-Fi network and enjoy your unrestricted network
+  ^ Turn VPN on/off with the switch button
-- You can connect wirelessly to public hotspots (see 'Repeater mode')
+  ^ Connect any type of device to the box and enjoy your unrestricted network via LAN or WLAN ^ Connect wirelessly to public hotspots (see 'Repeater mode') `
 You can permanently disable the process with

 ```